What is Breast Reconstruction?

 Preliminary Considerations For Breast Reconstruction

-Once a patient knows that breast reconstruction is the right procedure for her, Dr. Humberto Palladino and Dr. Frank Agullo suggest a thorough consultation.
-At Southwest Plastic surgery Practice, the cosmetic surgery team goes the extra mile to make sure all patients are comfortable and reassured of the most caring treatment in Southern Texas and New Mexico, at the hands of the certified surgeons.
+Once a patient knows that breast reconstruction is the right procedure for her, Dr. Frank Agullo suggests a thorough consultation.
+At Southwest Plastic surgery Practice, the cosmetic surgery team goes the extra mile to make sure all patients are comfortable and reassured of the most caring treatment in Southern Texas and New Mexico, at the hands of the certified surgeon.

 During these consultations, your surgeon will walk you through the steps of reconstruction surgery to make sure you know what to expect.
 Breast Reconstruction is performed via multiple techniques.
-Because this process has to be just right to give your breast the best shape, lift and size, Dr. Agullo and Dr. Palladino first perform a surgery to create the breast mound.
+Because this process has to be just right to give your breast the best shape, lift and size, Dr. Agullo first performs surgery to create the breast mound.
 This is the most important step.